Congress Foundation Day: Kharge attacks govt, says society being divided by hate | Politics

 ''The fundamentals of India are being constantly attacked.
 The society is being divided by hate, people are hit by price rise and unemployment but the government is not bothered,'' he charged.

-Kharge also unfurled the party's flag at the AICC headquarters in the presence of former party chiefs Sonia Gandhi and Rahul Gandhi and top Congress leaders and workers.
+Kharge also unfurled the party's flag at the AICC headquarters in the presence of former party chiefs Sonia Gandhi and Rahul Gandhi, who was again seen sporting a white T-shirt amid the winter chill, and top Congress leaders and workers. ''I am proud that I am a part of such an organization which chose the path of truth, non-violence and struggle in every situation and always took every step in public interest,'' Rahul Gandhi tweeted in Hindi while sharing a video of pictures of previous Congress foundation days during the freedom struggle.

+Sharing an old video of Congress leaders, Kharge tweeted, ''Indian National Congress has always worked for the well-being and progress of the people of India.
+We firmly believe in equality of opportunity guaranteed in political, economic and social rights, enshrined in the Constitution of India.
+My best wishes on Congress Foundation Day''.

+Speaking at the party office, he said the foundation of the Congress was kept on this day in 1885 in Mumbai.
+He said 137 years have gone by ever since the Congress was formed and in the 75 years of Independence, the country has several milestones in which one would see an imprint of the Congress.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)